£8.3 million compensation recovered for child with cerebral palsy

 Compensation was also obtained to support participation in mainstream education.
 Provision of funds to meet the costs of an especially adapted vehicle and state of the art equipment, including motorised wheelchairs and the latest IT systems were key to minimising the practical difficulties and maximising the benefits of attending his local school.

 A new home was purchased for the family with an interim payment obtained before the case concluded.
-Adaptations were carried out to make it suitable to meet the boy’s needs, including specialist bathrooms and hoists.
-A hydrotherapy pool is soon to be added for exercise and recreation.
+Adaptations were carried out to make it suitable to meet the boy’s needs, including specialist bathrooms, hoists.
+An hydrotherapy pool is soon to be added for exercise and recreation.

-A lump sum of £3.375 million was awarded to meet capital costs and immediate needs.
+A lump sum of £3.375m was awarded to meet capital costs and immediate needs.
 The balance of the compensation will be paid by means of annual payments at varying levels to meet care and support costs and other regular outgoings during the remainder of the Claimant’s life.